Minecraft0122/UHC-Fork/README.md

 ## Setup guide

-UhcCore can be run on a Spigot-compatible Minecraft server such as [Spigot](https://www.spigotmc.org) or [Paper](https://papermc.io) for Minecraft versions 1.8.8 to 1.19.3.
+UhcCore can be run on a Spigot-based Minecraft server such as [Spigot](https://www.spigotmc.org) or [Paper](https://papermc.io) for Minecraft versions 1.8.8 to 1.19.3.
 Note that the plugin is incompatible with world management plugins such as MultiWorld or Multiverse, so you will